When milk comes in, breasts get bigger. Keep feeding your newborn!

 It can help if you:

-Allow your baby to feed for as long and as often as they want to.
+• Let your baby feed for as long as they want to each time you breastfeed them.

-Start each feed on alternate breasts, to ensure your breasts are drained equally.
+• Start each feed on alternate breasts, to ensure milk is removed from both breasts often.

-Ensure your baby is positioned and attached correctly, to maximise the amount of milk they are getting.
+• Ensure your baby is positioned and attached correctly, so they can remove milk easily.

 Relieving engorgement

-Gently massage your breasts or apply something warm before feeds to help your milk flow.
+• Gently stroke your breasts or apply something warm before feeds to help your milk flow

-Use cold packs or chilled, washed, cabbage leaves after a feed to reduce inflammation.
+• Use cool packs after a feed to reduce inflammation.

 Helping your baby attach